awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-managedinstances-advanced.md

 ## Enabling the advanced\-instances tier \(AWS CLI\)<a name="systems-manager-managedinstances-advanced-enabling-cli"></a>

-The following procedure shows you how to use the AWS Command Line Interface to change *all* on\-premises servers and VMs that were added using managed\-instance activation, in the specified Amazon Web Services account and AWS Region, to use the advanced\-instances tier\.
+The following procedure shows you how to use the AWS Command Line Interface to change *all* on\-premises servers and VMs that were added using managed\-instance activation, in the specified AWS account and AWS Region, to use the advanced\-instances tier\.

 **Important**
 The following procedure describes how to change an account\-level setting\.
 This change results in charges being billed to your account\.